 - Records management, recording and storage policies.

 - Complaints handling policy.

-Most of the time your company will need at least several of the written policies and procedures listed above to comply with the regulation, regardless of what activities your company will perform.
+Most of the time, your company will need at least several of the written policies and procedures listed above to comply with the regulations, regardless of the activities that your company will perform.
 Non-compliance will lead to fines by governmental supervisory authorities, also to other consequences.

 A skilled lawyer will provide initial drafts and guidance to direct your company the right way from the beginning to comply with the Lithuanian and EU regulation, to avoid costly mistakes.